Interview to attend Thurgood Marshall event

 - ***If your G.P.A. falls below the Minimum G.P.A. and you are a STEM or Business Major please still apply, your leadership and other skills may overcome a lower G.P.A.**

-A team from the Thurgood Marshall College Fund visited UMES last year to recruit students for their annual Leadership Institute and Recruitment Fair.
+A team from the Thurgood Marshall College Fund visited UMES in 2012 to recruit students for their annual Leadership Institute and Recruitment Fair.
 Pictured, from left, are: (front row) Laurel Huffman, assistant TMCF campus ambassador and Centers for Disease Control ambassador at UMES; Aundra Roberts, program assistant, Henson Honors Program; Ja’Nay Hawkins, campus relations associate, TMCF; (back row) M. Scott Lilly, vice president, talent acquisition and campus relations, TMCF; Maurice Pearsall, TMCF; Michael Tadesse Sr., TMCF campus ambassador at UMES; and Juontonio Pinckney, senior director, talent acquisition and campus relations, TMCF.
 (Matthew Whittaker photo)